-- 1. Explain a comprehensive overview of the basic content and theme of each book in the Old and New Testament. - 2.
-Articulate a synthesis of every major category of systematic theology. - 3.
+- Explain a comprehensive overview of the basic content and theme of each book in the Old and New Testament. - Articulate a synthesis of every major category of systematic theology and trace its development throughout church history. - 3.
 Exegete and apply Scripture using inductive methods and principles of literal-grammatical-historical hermeneutics. - 4.
 Understand and articulate the Free-Grace principles of progressive sanctification.

-Required Courses in the MABS Program (all courses are 3 credits unless otherwise noted)
+Required Courses in the MABS Program

+(all courses are 3 credits unless otherwise noted)